 This portion of Scripture is arguably the most famous of all the psalms, but the psalmist’s, King David, reference to green pastures is likely not what you are picturing in your mind.

 The Merriam Webster Dictionary defines a pasture like this: “Plants (such as grass) grown for the feeding especially of grazing animals; land or a plot of land used for grazing; the feeding of livestock; grazing.”

 The dictionary paints a picture in our minds of a wide-open field full of tall, lush grass, perhaps some flowers and a few trees.
 We basically think of a beautiful, serene meadow.
 We also commonly take the Bible’s green pastures to mean that God supplies all we need in amazing abundance.
-But, this isn’t what David was saying.
+But, this is not what David was saying.
 Let me explain.

 So, what could David have been referring to when he says God makes him lie down in green pastures?
 To our modern eyes, we detect no pasture and certainly no greenery.

 Biblical Green Pastures